Registration and Scheduling

 - Obtain the initials of the instructor of the class on the form.

-- Visit Academic Advising during drop-in hours and bring the completed form with you.
+- Visit UNC Advising during drop-in hours and bring the completed form with you.

-You must receive final approval from a dean in Academic Advising to add a class during this time.
+You must receive final approval from a dean in UNC Advising to add a class during this time.

 Drop a Course

 During fall and spring terms, students have through the 5th day of the term to add classes online and through the 8th week of the term to drop classes online.
 The registrar posts the specific drop deadlines on their calendar each semester.
-Dropping a course after the second week of classes will result in a WC (withdrawal by choice) notation on your transcript.
-This denotes that you have chosen to drop from the class before the drop deadline.
+Dropping a course after the tenth day of classes (census) will result in a W (withdrawal) notation on your transcript.
+This denotes that you have chosen to drop from the class after census and before the 8-week drop deadline.
 Course drops can be done via ConnectCarolina via the Enroll – Drop tab.

 Note that summer school has a different, and much shorter, timeline to drop a course.
-So be sure to note the drop deadlines for the summer session in which you are enrolled on the registrar’s website course drop page.
+Be sure to note the drop deadlines for the summer session in which you are enrolled on the registrar’s website course drop page.

 You may still drop a class online through Connect Carolina through the 8th week of the semester (see the Registrar’s Academic Calendar each semester for the specific deadline date).
 Once the drop deadline has passed, students must submit an appeal to the appeals committee of their college or school to request a late course drop.
 Students should consult with an academic advisor to discuss the appeal process.
 Possible legitimate reasons for requesting a course drop after the eighth week of classes include serious illness, personal or family problems, financial problems requiring employment after the start of the semester, or other compelling and extenuating circumstances that prevent students from meeting their academic responsibilities.
 Submission of an appeal does not ensure that the request will be granted, and students must continue to attend classes and complete all assignments until informed of the committee’s decision.

-If you hope to cancel your registration (drop all of your classes) prior to the summer session beginning, you will need to email firstname.lastname@example.org.
-They will cancel your registration for you.
+If you hope to cancel your registration (drop all of your classes) prior to the summer session beginning, follow the instructions for requesting a cancellation on the Registrar’s website.
 This is called a “cancellation” because you never attended the class(es).

 After a summer term begins, if you never attended your summer class(es) and want to drop all of your classes, this is also considered a “cancellation.”
 You will need to secure letters of non-attendance from the instructor of each class.
 See an academic advisor to discuss the steps you need to take to secure this documentation.